sellersindustry/SherpaJS/README.md

  - Ability to add custom 500 and 404 error pages, with HTML in `/errors`.
  - Catch all dynamic routes.
  - Ability to add admin portal
+ - Ability to interact with modules.
+This can allow other endpoints or code in the system or admin portals to call special functions that are part of the module, with the given context.
+    - Import the endpoint which loads the module.
+The default export using SherpaJS.Load.module(path, context, interactionClass); will have a added optional variable of a class.
+The sherpaJS.Load.module will return an instatiatied version of tha class with the context.
  - Public Assets
+ - Migrate to RUST (Start by Migrating Tooling as it probs takes the longest)
+ - Make a document website with [Mintlify](https://mintlify.com/preview).
+ - Console Development Server, Live Logs

 <br>